 With such clear advantages, you might wonder why simulation has been getting so little attention during this wave of hype around predictive analytics.
 Up to now, simulation’s biggest proponents have been academics and specialized consulting firms who have implemented applications in a broad range of industries.
 Dimensional Insight recognizes the predictive power of simulation and is exploring possible healthcare applications in partnership with Ventana Systems, a company with deep MIT roots and more than 30 years of experience delivering predictive solutions.
 We invite you to learn more during our webinar “Exploring Healthcare Applications for Diver Platform,” on Tuesday, January 30, at 11 a.m.
 ET.
 Click here to register.

 Click here to read my previous post on why the time is right for predictive analytics in healthcare.
+Or, if you’d like to learn more about predictive analytics and simulation, you can download our Simulation eBook now.

 Latest posts by Tim Lindeman (see all)